 Try and reduce your humidity to 50- 60.
 This can be an extremely difficult task at times, especially when you have a room full of marijuana perspiring buckets of water out their leaves.
 We found a simple and effective solution to reducing humidity, however, we must warn that this will increase temperature.
 Its called free Co2.

 – By drawing Co2 from Gas Stove

 – Use existing Kitchen Fan

-With this method, you can significantly lower humidity, control temperature and have abundant Co2 flowing over your plants from above for next to nothing.
-Temperature was controlled by turning down the flame, or increased by lighting another burner.
+With this method, you can significantly lower humidity, control temperature, and have abundant Co2 flowing over your plants from above for next to nothing.
+The temperature was controlled by turning down the flame or increased by lighting another burner.
 There is no danger of naked flames in the grow room as flames remain in the kitchen.
 The kitchen had an existing exhaust fan that was secured above to some central heating duct pipe that ran to the grow room.
 In hotter weather, the duct tubing was extended from 10ft to 40ft.
-By running the excess tubing up and down the roof, it reduced the temperature, however there was still abundant cool Co2 flowing into the room.
+By running the excess tubing up and down the roof, it reduced the temperature, however, there was still abundant cool Co2 flowing into the room.

-– Cut hole in ceiling and fit ducting
+– Cut hole in the ceiling and fit ducting

 – Attach exhaust fan to duct tube

 – Join to roof above with the single line